 Morphogenesis Image

-Environmental responsiveness was central to the design.
-Morphogenesis proposed that 50% of the school remain naturally ventilated, relying on passive cooling and shading instead of mechanical systems.
-The campus is organized as a system of courtyards, scaled for year-round shading, making them effective as both transition and learning zones.
-Drawing from Indian vernacular traditions, chajjas, verandahs, and chaupals provide shaded gathering areas beneath mature trees.
-Sustainability is visibly demonstrated through bioswales, rain gardens, and a working rainwater harvesting system, transforming infrastructure into teaching tools.
-The preservation and transplantation of existing trees involved active participation from the student community, embedding environmental stewardship within the educational experience.
+Environmental responsiveness informed the project from the outset.
+Morphogenesis proposed that 50% of the school remain naturally ventilated, reducing dependence on mechanical systems through passive cooling and shading strategies.
+The campus is organized around a network of courtyards, proportioned to provide year-round shade while functioning as extensions of the learning environment.
+Inspired by Indian vernacular architecture, chajjas, verandahs, and chaupals create shaded gathering spaces beneath mature trees, while bioswales, rain gardens, and an integrated rainwater harvesting system transform sustainable infrastructure into visible educational tools.
+The preservation and transplantation of existing trees became a collective exercise involving students, embedding environmental stewardship within everyday campus life.

 Morphogenesis Image